-3 LIABILITY IN NEGLIGENCE A. THE BASIS FOR LIABILITY (1) General Liability (2) Manufacturer's Liability 13 13 13
+3 LIABILITY IN NEGLIGENCE A. THE BASIS FOR LIABILITY (1) General Liability (2) Manufacturer's Liability 1 1 1

-B. DUTY OF CARE(1) General Duty of Care(2) Manufacturer's Duty of Care 14 14 14
+B. DUTY OF CARE (1) General Duty of Care (2) Manufacturer's Duty of Care 1 1 1

-C. STANDARD OF CARE (1) General Standard of Care (2) Manufacturer's Standard of Care 15 15 15
+C. STANDARD OF CARE (1) General Standard of Care (2) Manufacturer's Standard of Care 1 1 1

-D. SPECIFIC TYPES OF LIABILITY(1) Negligence in the Manufacturing Process(2) Negligence in Design(3) Failure to Warn 16 16 17 18
+D. SPECIFIC TYPES OF LIABILITY (1) Negligence in the Manufacturing Process (2) Negligence in Design (3) Failure to Warn 1 1 1

-4 DAMAGES A. DUTY TO MITIGATE 21
+4 DAMAGES A. DUTY TO MITIGATE 2

-\sqsubset MISREPRESENTATION A. IN CONTRACT 23
+MISREPRESENTATION A. IN CONTRACT 2

-J B. NEGLIGENT MISREPRESENTATION 24
+J B. NEGLIGENT MISREPRESENTATION 2

-6 DEFENCES A. COMPLIANCE WITH STATUTORY AND OTHER STANDARDS
+6 DEFENCES A. COMPLIANCE WITH STATUTORY AND OTHER STANDARDS 2

-U B. CONTRIBUTORY NEGLIGENCE 27
+O B. CONTRIBUTORY NEGLIGENCE 2

-C. ASSUMPTION OF RISK 27
+C. ASSUMPTION OF RISK 2

-D. INTERVENING CAUSES 28
+D. INTERVENING CAUSES 2

-E. MISUSE OF PRODUCT 28
+E. MISUSE OF PRODUCTS 2

-F. LEARNED INTERMEDIARY 28
+F. LEARNED INTERMEDIARY 2

-G. OBVIOUS DANGERS 28
+G. OBVIOUS DANGERS 2

-H. LIABILITY EXCLUDED BY CONTRACT 29
+H. LIABILITY EXCLUDED BY CONTRACT 2

-I. LIMITATION PERIODS 29
+II.
+LIABILITI EXOLOBED BI CONTRACT

-7 EVIDENTIARY ISSUES A. BURDEN OF PROOF 31 1 11 MULTI-JURISDICTIONAL ISSUES A. JURISDICTION 59 / B. CAUSATION 31 B. FORUM NON CONVENIENS 60 C. EXPERT EVIDENCE AT TRIAL 32 C. CHOICE OF LAW 61 D. SPOLIATION OF EVIDENCE 33 D. FOREIGN JUDGMENTS 62 E. ELECTRONIC DISCOVERY 34 PRODUCT RECALL A. WHY RECALL A PRODUCT?
-37 10 CLASS ACTIONS A. CERTIFICATION MOTION 65 8 12 IN CANADA B. IDENTIFIABLE CLASS 67 B. PRODUCT RECALLS AND REGULATED INDUSTRIES (1) Canada Consumer Product Safety Act 37 37 C. PREFERABLE PROCEDURE 67 (2) The Automobile Industry 38 (3) Food 38 D. REPRESENTATIVE PLAINTIFF 68 (4) Drugs and Medical Devices(5) Canadian Manufacturers Distributing in the U.S. 39 40 E. THE AVAILABILITY OF NATIONAL CLASS ACTIONS IN CANADA 68 C. HAZARDOUS AND DANGEROUS PRODUCTS 40 F. TRADITIONAL PROCEDURAL TOOLS AND CLASS ACTIONS 69 D. RECALL CHECKLIST 41 G. CLASS ACTIONS - AN EFFECTIVE MEANS TO MANAGE LIABILITIES 70 E. INSURANCE CONSIDERATIONS 42 H. CONCLUSION 71 9 CHAIN OF LIABILITY 45 1 3 TOP DIFFERENCES BETWEEN CANADA AND U.S. PRODUCT TI.
-CONCLOCION 73 1 🔿 THE LITIGATION PROCESS IN CANADA A. THE COURTS IN CANADA 49 LIABILITY LITIGATION IU B. STEPS IN A PROCEEDING 49 (1) Pleadings 50 (2) Documentary Discovery 51 (3) Oral Discovery 51 (4) Motions 52 (5) Pre-Trial Conference 53 (6) Pre-Trial Requests to Admit 53 (7) Submission of Expert Reports 53 The content ir this publication is current as of October 31, 20 117.
-The information contained herein is of a general nature and is not intended to (8) Trial 54 cor stitute lega dvice, a complete statement of the law, or an opinion on any subject.
-No one should act opinion on any subject.
-No one should act upon it or refrain from acting without (9) Appeals 54 a thorough examination of the law after the facts of a specific situation are considered.
-You are urged to consult your legal adviser in cases of specific questions or concerns.
+7 EVIDENTIARY ISSUES A. BURDEN OF PROOF 31 11 1 MULTI-JURISDICTIONAL ISSUES A. JURISDICTION 59 B. CAUSATION 31 B. FORUM NON CONVENIENS 60 C. EXPERT EVIDENCE AT TRIAL 32 C. CHOICE OF LAW 61 D. SPOLIATION OF EVIDENCE 33 D. FOREIGN JUDGMENTS 62 E. ELECTRONIC DISCOVERY 34 PRODUCT RECALL A. WHY RECALL A PRODUCT?
+37 12 CLASS ACTIONS IN CANADA A. CERTIFICATION MOTION 65 8 B. IDENTIFIABLE CLASS 67 B. PRODUCT RECALLS AND REGULATED INDUSTRIES (1) Canada Consumer Product Safety Act 37 37 C. PREFERABLE PROCEDURE 67 (2) The Automobile Industry (3) Food 38 38 D. REPRESENTATIVE PLAINTIFF 68 (4) Drugs and Medical Devices(5) Canadian Manufacturers Distributing in the U.S. 39 40 E. THE AVAILABILITY OF NATIONAL CLASS ACTIONS IN CANADA 68 C. HAZARDOUS AND DANGEROUS PRODUCTS 40 F. TRADITIONAL PROCEDURAL TOOLS AND CLASS ACTIONS 69 D. RECALL CHECKLIST 41 G. CLASS ACTIONS - AN EFFECTIVE MEANS TO MANAGE LIABILITIES 70 E. INSURANCE CONSIDERATIONS 42 H. CONCLUSION 71 9 CHAIN OF LIABILITY 45 1 3 TOP DIFFERENCES BETWEEN CANADA AND U.S. PRODUCT TI.
+CONCLOSION 73 1 🔿 THE LITIGATION PROCESS IN CANADA A. THE COURTS IN CANADA 49 LIABILITY LITIGATION B. STEPS IN A PROCEEDING (1) Pleadings (2) Documentary Discovery (3) Oral Discovery (4) Motions (5) Pre-Trial Conference (6) Pre-Trial Requests to Admit (7) Submission of Expert Reports (8) Trial (9) Appeals C. COSTS 49 50 51 51 52 53 53 53 54 54 constitute legal a thorough exar specific question publication may in this publication is current as of October 31, 2019.
+The information contained herein is of a general nature and is not intended to pal advice, a complete statement of the law, or an opinion on any subject.
+No one should act upon it or refrain from acting without xamination of the law after the facts of a specific situation are considered.
+You are urged to consult your legal adviser in cases of trions or concerns.
 BLG does not warrant or guarantee the accuracy, currency or completeness of this publication.
-No part of this C. COSTS 54 on of Borden Ladner Gervais LLP.
-If this publication was sent to you by BLG and may ask to remove your contact information from our mailing lists by emailing D. MEDIATION 55 uns subscribe(e@blg.com or manage your subscription preferences at blg.com/MyPreferences.
-If you feel you have received thi contact communications@blg.com.
-BLG's privacy policy for publications may be found at blg.com/en/privacy. nces at blg.com/MyPreferences.
-If you feel you have received this message in
+No part of this hay be reproduced without prior written permission of Borden Ladner Gervais LLP.
+If this publication was sent to you by BLG and ish to receive further publications from BLG, you may ask to remove your contact information from our mailing lists by emailing D. MEDIATION 55 ices at blg.com/MyPreferences .
+If you feel you have received this message in cy policy for publications may be found at blg.com/en/privacy .